rhlin2001/predicting-recipe-ratings/README.md

 ### Interesting Aggregates

+When viewing the grouped table, the means of the variables per each rating show no interesting patterns amongst the numerical columns that include minutes, number of steps, calories, and percentages of carbohydrates, total fat, sugar, sodium, protein, and saturated fat.
+Although there seems to be no strong trend in the table, there is some variation amongst the ratings that may prove to be significant.

 |   rating |   minutes |   n_steps |   n_ingredients |   calories |   total_fat |   sugar |   sodium |   protein |   saturated_fat |   carbohydrates |
 |---------:|----------:|----------:|----------------:|-----------:|------------:|--------:|---------:|----------:|----------------:|----------------:|
 |        1 |   36.2803 |   9.33219 |         8.42849 |    253.136 |     18.1094 | 33.1732 |  15.1561 |   20.2205 |         23.4006 |         8.29516 |